-Glenda Jackson On Stage - Theater Credits, Bio and Tickets
+Glenda Jackson On Stage - Theatre Credits, Bio and Tickets

-In the mid-1970's, Ms. Jackson returned to the RSC stage to play the titular role in Ibsen's Hedda Gabler and went on to earn her first Olivier Award nomination in 1977 for her performance in Stevie.
+In the mid-1970s, Jackson returned to the RSC stage to play the titular role in Ibsen's Hedda Gabler and went on to earn her first Olivier Award nomination in 1977 for her performance in Stevie.
 She received a second Olivier Award nomination in 1979 for Antony and Cleopatra and a third nomination in 1980 for her performance as the titular character in Rose.
 She returned to Broadway and reprised the latter performance in 1981, earning her second Tony Award nomination.
-She starred in a London revival of Eugene O'Neill's Strange Interlude as Nina Leeds, which also transferred to Broadway, picking up a fourth Olivier Award nomination in 1984 and a third Tony Award nomination in 1985.
-Ms. Jackson returned to the Great White Way to take on the iconic role of Lady Macbeth (opposite Christopher Plummer) in the 1988 Broadway revival of the Shakespearean classic.
+She starred in a London revival of Eugene O'Neill's Strange Interlude as Nina Leeds, which also transferred to Broadway.
+Jackson picked up a fourth Olivier Award nomination in 1984 and a third Tony Award nomination in 1985 for her performances.
+Jackson returned to Broadway to take on the iconic role of Lady Macbeth (opposite Christopher Plummer) in the 1988 Broadway revival of the Shakespearean classic.
 This led to her fourth Tony Award nomination in as many Broadway appearances.

-In 1989, Ms. Jackson took on the iconic role of Martha (opposite John Lithgow) in a Los Angeles production of Edward Albee's Who's Afraid of Virginia Woolf? and in 1990, she returned to the London stage as Galactia, a sixteenth century female Venetian artist, in Howard Baker's Scenes from an Execution at the Almeida Theatre.
+In 1989, Jackson took on the iconic role of Martha (opposite John Lithgow) in a Los Angeles production of Edward Albee's Who's Afraid of Virginia Woolf? and in 1990, she returned to the London stage as Galactia, a 16th-century female Venetian artist, in Howard Baker's Scenes from an Execution at the Almeida Theatre.

-Ms. Jackson decided on a headline-making career change in the early 1990s and became a Member of Parliament in the UK in 1992, even serving as a Junior Transport minister under Tony Blair from 1997 to 1999, before officially retiring from politics in 2015.
+Jackson decided on a headline-making career change in the early 1990s and became a member of Parliament in the U.K. in 1992, even serving as a Junior Transport minister under Tony Blair from 1997 to 1999, before officially retiring from politics in 2015.

-She returns to the Great White Way and once again takes on the title role in a brand new production of King Lear at Broadway's Cort Theatre from February 28 through to July 7, 2019.
+She returned to Broadway and once again took on the title role in a brand new production of King Lear at Broadway's Cort Theatre from February 28 through June 9, 2019.